Reducing the risk

 Head injuries and dementia

-Alzheimer’s Research UK has funded over £7.5 million of pioneering research into the prevention of dementia.
-We are also launching a Prevention Fund to answer the biggest questions in prevention, seed-funding the best ideas.
+Alzheimer’s Research UK has funded over £8.3 million of pioneering research into the prevention of dementia.
+We have also launched a Prevention and Risk Reduction Fund to answer the biggest questions in prevention.
 To read more about the studies we are funding, visit our research projects page.

 Please contact us if you would like a version with references.